Manufacturing Marvel: The Story of the B-29’s Production

 Martin-Omaha

-The Martin Omaha facility was established in 1941 with the purpose of assembling the B-26 Marauder medium bomber at a cost of $20 million.
+The Martin Omaha facility was established in 1941 to assemble the B-26 Marauder medium bomber for $20 million.
 The construction was carried out by the Army Corps of Engineers, including Assembly Plant #1 and Plant D, which had a total area of 1.2 million square feet and cost $10 million.

 In April 1943, the Air Force decided to discontinue the B-26 production and instead focus on producing the B-29.